-3. For a more detailed view of the RAID controller, click Manage.

-In Manage, the Intel Rapid Storage Console also includes the Advanced menu.
-Use this menu to access the advanced features of the RAID solution.
+For a more detailed view of the RAID controller, click Manage.
+The Manage Volume window of the Intel Rapid Storage Console also includes the Advanced menu.
+Use this menu to access the advanced features of the RAID solution (as shown below).